 By explicitly requiring the Panel to minimise this impact "to the extent appropriate having regard to the NEO", the Panel will also be guided by considerations of overall efficiency.
 The Commission considers that this will guide the Panel's interpretation of the requirement to minimise costs.
 For example, while the Reliability Panel could set the parameters of the SRS in order to completely minimise or remove all of the potential costs of a major supply disruption, this is unlikely to be in keeping with the efficiency requirements of the NEO.
-Instead, the Commission considers that in meeting this measurements, such as value of customer reliability or gross state product, may not be an appropriate measure of the true dynamic costs of a major supply disruption.
+Instead, the Commission considers that in meeting this SRAS Objective, the Panel would consider how it could most efficiently manage and minimise the extent of these costs, in order to meet the long term interests of consumers.